City-of-Helsinki/allu/README.md

 Starting class for each service can be found inside <name-of-service>/src/java/ You also need to install wkhtmltopdf and set it in /backend/pdf-service/src/resources/pd-service.properties.
 There you change pdf.generator to point where you installed wkhtmltopdf.
-If you want swagger to work you need to star:
+Correct version of wkhtmltopdf can be found deployment/roles/backend/files/wkhtmltox-0.12.3_linux-generic-amd64.tar.xz If you want swagger to work you need to star:
 - supervision-api
 url to swagger: http://localhost:9040/api-docs/swagger.json

 ### Setting up frontend ###
 Go to folder frontend.
+1. npm install -g @angular/cli
-1. install dedendencies: npm install
+2. install dedendencies: npm install
 2. start frontend: npm run start
 Optional: if you want hot reload run npm run hmr

+When you have database, backend and frontend running you can access to site from localhost:3000/login.
+Username:allute

 ## License